benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 within the same retrieval method.

 If such configs from HTTP are used, the end user MUST explicitly confirm the config, particularly the resulting second-level domains.
-See section {{User-approval}}.
+See section {{user-approval}}.

 ## Configuration updates